theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

  pdfgrep *.pdf -e 'G[aei]hen(n)?a' --page-number=label -H
 ```

+Here we search for the term "Gehenna" all the pdfs in the current directory.
+The expression `*.pdf`{.bash} is an example of a glob.
+The shell expands the star character to any string of any length, which means that our search will match all the filenames in the directory that end with the extension "pdf."
+The proper name Gehenna admits of more than one spelling, sometimes due to poor quality OCR.
+But the same feature is also useful for searching in multiple languages at once.

 **Searching in multiple languages simultaneously**

+Another way to do that appears in the following code snippet:

 ```bash
 pdfgrep -i -e '([Kk]ingdom)|(Königtum)|([Rr]eich)' --page-number=label -H *.pdf
 ```

 The pipe character in a regular expression serves as a logical `OR`{.bash}.
+This permits us to search for the concept of a kingdom in multiple languages.
+If we had, for instance, Leloir's French translation of Ephrem's *Diatessaron* commentary, we could add that to the regex, using the pipe character.

 **Lookbehinds and pipelines when dealing with many false positives**